alxmrs/xarray-sql/README.md

-Some sources are re-distributed from Google LLC via https://github.com/google/Xee (also Apache-2.0 License) with and without modification.
+Some sources are re-distributed from Google LLC via https://github.com/google/Xee (also Apache-2.0 License) with and without modification (specifically, Github Actions workflows).
 These files are subject to the original copyright; they include the original license header comment as well as a note to indicate modifications (when appropriate).